nathanenglehart/nathanenglehart.github.io/t-test.md

 - The T value.
 - The degrees of freedom of the T-Test.
 - The number of tails of the T-Test.
-	- For a directional hypothesis, one should conduct a one-tailed T-Test.
-For a non-directional hypothesis, one should conduct a two tailed T-Test.
+	- For a directional hypothesis, conduct a one-tailed T-Test.
+	- For a non-directional hypothesis, conduct a two tailed T-Test.
-- The level of significance or alpha level of the T-Test, e.g. 0.05, 0.01, or 0.10.
+- The level of significance or alpha level of the T-Test, e.g. 0.05, 0.01, 0.001 are standard alpha levels to achieve statistical significance.
+Lower alphas levels are also acceptable but not generally reported.

-As such, given a T distribution table (such as the one available at <a style="color: #f56a6a; !important" href="https://t-tables.net/">https://t-tables.net/</a>) and these four details, one can determine the meaning of T-Test results and whether to accept or reject the null hypothesis. \
+With a T distribution table (such as the one available at <a style="color: #f56a6a; !important" href="https://t-tables.net/">https://t-tables.net/</a>) and these four details, one can determine the meaning of T-Test results and whether to accept or reject the null hypothesis. \
 \
-If one's determined T value is greater than its corresponding value on the T distribution table, one should reject the null hypothesis.
-If one's determined T value is less than its correpsonding value on the T distribution table, one should accept the null hypothesis, meaning that our test found no significant relationship between variables. \
+If the computed T value is greater than its corresponding value on the T distribution table, one should reject the null hypothesis. \
 \
-For example, in the One Sample T-Test example, we found a T value of 7.4096 which is greater than 3.291, the value for the 99.9% confidence interval (with alpha = 0.0005) for more than 1000 degrees of freedom.
-As such, we can reject the null hypothesis, meaning there is a statistically significant difference in the average amount of time Americans watch tv per day according to U.S. News & World Report and the average amount of time respondents watch tv per day according to the 2021 GSS. \
+If the computed T value is less than its corresponding value on the T distribution table, one should accept the null hypothesis since there was no significant difference between the means. \
 \
-Similarly, in the Two Sample T-Test example, we found a T value of -1.403427, the absolute value of which is greater than the value for alpha = 0.2 on the 80% confidence interval for more than 1000 degrees of freedom.
-Therefore, for the 0.20 level of significance, we can reject the null hypothesis meaning we can be 80% confident that there is a statistically significant difference in the average amount of time Americans of the male and female sex watch tv per day.
-However, for lower levels of significance, we cannot reject the null hypothesis. \
+In the One Sample T-Test example above, we found $t = 7.4096$ which is greater than 3.291, the value of $t$ for the 99.9% confidence interval (with alpha = 0.001) for 3779 degrees of freedom.
+As such, we can reject the null hypothesis, since there is a statistically significant difference between the average amount of time Americans watch tv per day according to the U.S. Bureau of Statistics and the average amount of time respondents watch tv per day according to the 2021 GSS. \
+\
+In the Two Sample T-Test example above, we found $t = -1.403427$, the absolute value of which is less than the value of $t$ for the 95% confidence interval with alpha = 0.05.
+The 0.05 level of statistical significance must be achieved in order to be statistically significant, so we cannot reject the null hypothesis since there is not a statistically significant difference in sample means. \
 \
 Code available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/t-test">https://github.com/nathanenglehart/t-test</a>.